 - Driving in the middle of a marked roadway for extended distances

 12. Making an unsafe action.
 This may include:

 - Driving straight through an intersection from a designated turning lane

 - Driving at an unsafe speed for the conditions (conditions may require you to drive below the posted speed limit)

 - Driving on the wrong side of the road

 The test will conclude in the parking lot of East Calgary Registry.
 You will receive an email immediately after the test letting you know your results.
 These results are also loaded to your Motor Vehicle profile instantly.

 If you have passed, please proceed directly to the Road Test desk.
-The Road Test clerk will test your eyes and re-class your license.
-Please note that this involves having your Class 5 GDL license shredded and it will take about 2 weeks to receive your new licence in the mail.
-You will receive a paper interim license (with no photo) which you can use to drive until your license arrives in the mail.
+The Road Test clerk will test your eyes and re-class your licence.
+Please note that this involves having your Class 5 GDL licence shredded and it will take about 2 weeks to receive your new licence in the mail.
+You will receive a paper interim licence (with no photo) which you can use to drive until your licence arrives in the mail.
 The cost is $28.

 If you have any complaints or concerns about your Driver Examiner, please contact Alberta Transportation at 403-252-9090.